 The move to voting by division avoids a potentially costly lawsuit.
 Various Coachella Valley cities and school districts have moved to district elections in recent years for similar reasons.

 To assist in the process, DWA hired National Demographics Corporation, the firm that did work for Palm Springs and Cathedral City in their districting efforts.

 Click on each question to see the answer.

 Why is DWA considering the transition now?

 Is DWA being sued?

-Desert Water Agency is not currently being sued but is being asked by a law firm and its client to voluntarily change its election system.
+Desert Water Agency is not currently being sued but was asked by a law firm and its client to voluntarily change its election system.
 The Agency believes that there is a strong chance of being sued if it does not make the change.

 How will this change affect me?